 Hashtags on Flickr

-Confusing?
-Maybe.
-(But still cute.)
-You can also add a username to Flickr descriptions, just like you were on Twitter: @cutepuppies.
-Just in case you want to message the person lucky enough to have that account.
+You can also add a username to Flickr descriptions, just like you were on Twitter – just in case you want to message the person lucky enough to have that account.

 Now that we’ve run through the ten platforms that use hashtags (for now), how about a tool to tie them all together?
 If you want to see hashtag performance across a number of platforms all at once, Tagboard is definitely the tool for the job.
 It’s also very pretty with its Pinterest-like design.
 And it’s free.

 So that’s the run-down on hashtags across the web.
-Use them at will, but always in context, and not to much.
+Use them at will, but always in context and not too much.